 When hiking, there is nothing so frustrating and painful as falling.
-I fell five times within 500 miles of hiking on the Appalachian Trail, once almost catastrophically, and rarely do I hike without thinking about the possibility of falling.
+I fell five times within my first 500 miles of hiking on the Appalachian Trail, once almost catastrophically, and rarely do I hike without thinking about the possibility of falling.

 Ideally, a hiker will never take his or her eyes off of the ground.
 A momentary lapse of concentration, the tantalizing need to observe one’s surroundings, the swatting of a fly, the readjustment of one’s glasses, the wiping of sweat off one’s brow—all of these things are but distractions from the ground immediately in front of one’s feet.
 Most of the time (and under usual circumstances) one can get away with walking during such distractions.
 You can (and do) take your eyes or your mind off the trail and, more often than not, neither slip, stumble, or lose your balance.
 But eventually, when your mind is preoccupied, you will place your boot right up against a rock, under a root, or on top of a sloping rock, gravel, or mud, and you will trip or slip.
-Of course, if you are walking upon particularly precarious ground—crossing over a patch of boulders, for instance—you may not be able to get away with taking a single step without careful discernment.
-But I am thinking of the general terrain on the Appalachian Trail.
+Everyone falls.
+AT thru-hiker Bill Walker says,

 So, what are you to do?
-Clearly, you should take along a first-aid kit, including (among other things) bandages, gauze, medical tape, antiseptic and antibiotic ointment, and pain relievers.
+Although you are as likely as not to need it, you should take along a first-aid kit, including (among other things) bandages, gauze, medical tape, antiseptic and antibiotic ointment, and pain relievers.
 Don’t be stingy in this matter.
 I made the mistake of packing a minimalist and light-weight first-aid kit, which served me just fine when I didn’t need it at all, but was practically useless after my head and leg injury.
 If you feel invulnerable—as I did—then pack your first-aid kit as if you are preparing to be of assistance to others.
 Who knows?
 You may be doing just that.
 And if you think that fate is so contrary that, if you pack gauze, you’ll never use it, but if you don’t pack it, you will, then you really have no excuse not to pack it.
 But my advice is to take pride in your first-aid kit.
-Have the sort of kit that will make you prepared for any fall.
+Have the sort of kit that will make you prepared for the worst of falls.